 - 1. If the contributor does not support an issue or your party, try to keep the conversation on the issues and concerns you both have in common. - 2.
 Ask for a specific amount.
 It is better to ask for a slightly higher amount and flatter them, than to ask for a very low amount and get smaller contributions. - 3.
 Ask how and when the money will be available to have someone pick up.
 This "collection" is the most important piece, because you do not want people ducking away from commitments two months later.
 The faster you can get the money into your hands the better. - 4.
 Never ever forget to say thank you.
-This is best (and the cheapest) way to make sure the contributor knows that their contribution is appreciated, no matter how small.
+This is the best (and the cheapest) way to make sure the contributor knows that their contribution is appreciated, no matter how small, and open an opportunity for them to be asked to give again.